Bone Anchored Hearing Aid

 Our ears are able to process sound vibrations by two pathways simultaneously, conductively (by bone) and sensorineurally (by nerves).
-For some individuals, sound transmission processes in the outer, middle and inner ear may be impaired.
+For some individuals, sound transmission processes in the outer, middle and inner ear may be the cause of their hearing loss.
 For these individuals, the best option may be a bone anchored hearing aid.
 Your ENT & AA team can provide the professional assessment that is essential to make the best choice.

-- Conductive hearing loss: If your hearing loss is caused by conductive problems in the outer or middle ear, a bone anchored hearing aid may be one of the treatment options to consider.
+- If the cause of your hearing loss is conductive problems in the outer or middle ear, an aid that anchors in bone may be one of the treatment options to consider.

-- Mixed hearing loss: A bone anchored hearing aid could be the best option for the type of hearing loss that has a combination of sensorineural (nerve) and conductive causes, which may indicate problems in both the middle and inner ear.
+- A bone anchored hearing aid could be the best option for the type of hearing loss that has a combination of sensorineural (nerve) and conductive causes, which may indicate problems in both the middle and inner ear.

-How does a Bone Anchored Hearing Aid work?
+How does a Bone Anchored Hearing Device Work?

-What are the advantages of a Bone Anchored Hearing Aid?
+What are the Advantages of a This Assistive Hearing Device?

 - Elimination of the feeling of pressure from the vibrator used in a standard bone conduction hearing aid